Our journey to establishing 'Keep Track GPS' has been a long, very personal, emotional and hard fought learnt process. One we don't wish upon anyone.

-Travel was a passion we all loved and prior to returning to work after maternity leave the family traveled away on Caravan adventure to the Southwest of Western Australia and back to visit Nathan's family in Christchurch, New Zealand.
+Travel was a passion we all loved and prior to returning to work after maternity leave, the family travelled away on Caravan adventure to the South-West of Western Australia and back to visit Nathan's family in Christchurch, New Zealand.

 Our family of four was absolutely a beautiful, tiring and rewarding unit.
-Our ambitions were high and we wanted the world for our kids and our future.
+Our ambitions were high, and we wanted the world for our kids and our future.

 He was a funny little guy who was easy going and meeting all his milestones.
 Dylan was diagnosed with a life limiting, catastrophic form of Epilepsy called Dravet Syndrome.
 It is resistant to drugs, very hard to control and only effects 1: 40,000 children.
-It is a genetic condition neither parents are carriers so it happened in utero.
+It is a genetic condition however neither parent is a carrier, so it happened in utero.

-Over the last 4 years our baby Dylan has been on a life threatening roller coaster, his specialist actually told us 'Dylan has tried to die on us too many times'.
+Over the last six and half years, our baby Dylan has been on a life-threatening roller coaster.
+His specialist told us 'Dylan has tried to die on us too many times'.
 Dylan's seizure can attack him at anytime, anywhere and without warning.
-For our boy, his seizures are hour long events, the longest going for 11 hours.
+For our boy, his seizures are hour+ long events, the longest going for 11 hours.

 Jett has been left with emotional scares that run deep and we truly don't have a grasp of at present.
 He has been diagnosed with Post Traumatic Stress Disorder, Anxiety, Stress Depression and ADHD.

-We have watched our little Jett withdraw from life at times, other times we are dealing with a child who has no idea how to manage his emotions so will seek danger in an altered state of mind.
+We have watched our Jett withdraw from life at times, other times we are dealing with a child who has no idea how to manage his emotions so will seek danger in an altered state of mind.
 When Dylan had a seizure at the beach, Jett went into a panic hours later.
 He jumped onto our roof at 3 years of age and ran recklessly around it until Nathan could catch him.
-We have tried everything to help him and will continue to, however life goes on and we can,'t keep our house in lock-down and our children prisoners.
-That is not a quality of life they deserve and as parents its not a life we want to live.
+We have tried everything to help him and will continue to, however life goes on and we can't keep our house in lock-down and our children prisoners.
+That is not a quality of life they deserve and as parents it’s not a life we want to live.

-Everyday is a blessing and after years of coming to terms with our path as a family we have chosen to live life and live it to the fullest.
+Every day is a blessing and after years of coming to terms with our path as a family we have chosen to live life and live it to the fullest.
 We are prepared at all times, with every available medicine and portable medical devices to ensure Dylan's safety whilst we wait for help.
-Our journey is crazy and terrifying at times but as parents and individuals our children have made us the people we are now
+Our journey is crazy and terrifying at times but as parents and individuals our children have made us the people we are now.

+We have brought these items for our own personal use and have found they worked.
+We still use the pendants, watches and tracking devices.
 Our hope is that our journey will help others to find help quickly and effectively.

 Thank you for reading our story